vilmahagg/1md031-lab-21/checklist.md

     - [x] Gender (male, female, do not wish to provide as radio buttons)
 - [x] A button to place the order
 - [x] Ensure the website loads when opening http://localhost:8080/

+## 03 CSS

+The style.css file contains:
+- [x] A rule to make the allergy information bold
+- [x] Different text and background color for the two different sections (burger selection and customer information)
+- [x] Change the cursor when hovering over the order button
+- [x] Adds margins to the sections and the order button
+- [x] Add a border to the two sections
+- [x] Create a header that places an image behind the headline
+- [x] Use a grid layout for the burger selection section